 Why We Love This Authentic Indian Chai Recipe

 What we in America think of as chai tea, or a chai tea latte, is a far cry from what is traditionally served in the rest of the world.
 An authentic Easy Chai Tea recipe is made with thick buffalo milk, considerably too much sugar, black tea, and cardamom pods.

-Served in scant shot glasses from dawn until way past dusk, this beverage is EVERYWHERE you look.
-It’s in little make-shift cafes, sold from chai-wallahs at every bus station, train station and street corner, brewing in every home.
+Served in scant shot glasses from dawn until way past dusk, this beverage is EVERYWHERE you look in India.
+It’s in little make-shift cafes, sold from chai-wallahs at every bus station, train station, and street corner, brewing in nearly every home.

-It’s been fifteen years sense I last visited India.
+It’s been many years since I last visited India.
 Yet I’ll never forget sitting in open-air chai shops drinking creamy, ultra-sweet chai with friends.

 - Water – The base of the recipe.
 Use plenty of water, then let it simmer down into strong condensed tea.